 On the quality reporting front, the rule finalized a policy intended to align the Home Health Value-Based Purchasing (HHVBP) Model data submission requirements with exceptions and existence that are granted under the Home Health Quality Reporting Program (HH QRP) during the COVID-19 public health emergency (PHE).
 It also finalizes a policy that grants exceptions to the New Measures data reporting requirements during the PHE.

-As CMS continues to work toward establishing stability in home health reimbursement and regulations, home health agencies should pay particular attention to their billing and coding practices, making sure to look for opportunities to take advantage of outsourcing expertise when possible.
+As CMS continues to work toward establishing stability in home health reimbursement and regulations, home health agencies should pay particular attention to their home health coding and billing practices, making sure to look for opportunities to take advantage of outsourcing expertise when possible.
 If you’d like to take this step, contact us today.